 — Incapable subfield(#291) indicates whether this STA is incapable of generating a report of the type specified in the Measurement Type field that was previously requested by the destination STA of this Measurement Report element.
 The Incapable subfield(#291) is set to 1 to indicate the STA is incapable.
 The Incapable subfield(#291) is set to 0 to indicate the STA is capable or the report is autonomous.

-— Refused subfield(#291) indicates whether this STA is refusing to generate a report of the type specified in the Measurement Type field that was previously requested by the destination STA of this Measurement Report element.
-The Refused subfield (#291)is set to 1 to indicate the STA is refusing .
-The Refused subfield(#291) is set to 0 to indicate the STA is not refusing or the report is autonomous.
+— Refused subfield(#291) indicates whether this STA is refusing or has failed to generate a report of the type specified in the Measurement Type field that was previously requested by the destination STA of this Measurement Report element.
+The Refused subfield (#291)is set to 1 to indicate the STA is refusing or has failed.
+The Refused subfield(#291) is set to 0 to indicate the STA is not refusing or has failed or the report is autonomous.

 — All other bits are reserved

+A STA affiliated with an MLD shall consider a measurement that it has performed as failed measurement when the valid measurement duration is shorter than 1 TU.

 9.4.2.21.3 CCA report